-With each successful message that you receive, configure your endpoint to send Amazon a "200 OK" response immediately after receipt.
+With each successful notification that you receive, configure your endpoint to send Amazon a "200 OK" response immediately after receipt.
 If you send another response, Amazon SNS performs retries every hour for 14 days.
-If your server can't be reached when the IPN is sent or when you respond with a 4xx, there are no retries.
+If your server can't be reached when the IPN is sent or when you respond with a 4xx, there will be no retries.

 For more information about the format of the Instant Notification, see HTTP/HTTPS Notification JSON Format in the Amazon SNS Getting Started Guide, which is available from the Amazon AWS Documentation portal.

 The contents of the NotificationData member that is returned in the Instant Notification are described by the following publicly available XSD: https://amazonpayments.s3.amazonaws.com/documents/payments_ipn.xsd.

 All IPN messages received from Amazon are signed.
 For more information about how to verify the signature, see Verifying the Signatures of Amazon SNS Messages in the Amazon SNS Getting Started Guide.